 Give yourself a good time for security, check-ins etc. Their tantrums may kick in anytime.
-Most airports these days are quipped with kids-play area.
+Most airports these days are equipped with kids-play area.
 So while he is busy playing, treat yourself with a warm cup of coffee.
 Believe me you will need the kick of that caffeine once aboard on a plane 🙂 If there isn’t one, let them do their sprints or laps near the boarding gate.
-You do not want to get on board with a superman/superwoman who is ready to fly anytime now.
+You do not want to get on board with a superman/superwoman who is ready to conquer word like Now.

 Bring lots of snack.

-A running around toddler would mean he would need refuelling from time to time.
-So carry a lot of snacks, We generally carry oat cakes, fruits bars, raisins, nuts to fulfil the need of those sudden hunger pangs.
-A happy baby means happy parents.
+A running around toddler means refuelling his energy meter from time to time.
+So carry a lot of snacks, We generally carry oat cakes, fruits bars, raisins, nuts to fulfill the sudden hunger pangs.
+A happy baby always equals to happy parent.

 Entertainment is another key for happiness

-On a road, plane, train, hotel or a walk – You need to keep your toddler entertained.
+On a road, plane, train, hotel or a walk – your toddler will need entertainment.
 Now I do not mean handover your phone or ipad to them.
+Bring them but use them as a last resort.
+No judgement -there is nothing wrong in showing them a couple of ryhmes or a story to get that sanity back .
 Bring along his favourite book, cars, colours, stickers, any other small that your little one loves.
 On our recent trip, we carried a book of 5000 stickers and Ayaan couldn’t be much happier.
 Sing rhymes and read stories to them.

 Exploring the world

-The best of travel is to let your kid feel that sand & grass, let them swim in the lake or play with water fountain.
-This exploration will make stronger and improve their immunity.
-Be careful but do not stop them from trying new things.
-They might fall, but didn’t we as a kid 🙂
+Baby/Toddler brain is an explorer in making and travel could be a perfect ingredient.
+Let them run around bare feet to feel the sand & grass, let them swim in the lake or play with water fountain.
+This is going to make them inquisitive, stronger and a better immunity.
+Be watchful but do not stop them from trying new things.
+We fall, we Get up & we Learn.

 Follow your little ones routine of sleep/food or forget the “normal”

 Now this one is totally dependant on your style of parenting.
-For us we like to follow our son’s sleep and food routine.
-Now we do not stick to it 100%, but most of the our things we plan around that.
+We like to stick to our son’s sleep and food routine wherever possible.
 With Ayaan, he gets cranky if he has not been fed or slept properly.
-So we feed him as per his normal schedule and put him to bed early.
-That means we have early nights In.
+So we plan out few things around his scedule and we have early nights in most of the time.
 Frankly we do not want to party anymore until midnight either 🙂